jssql1234/docs-sqlacc/docs/usage/myinvois/einvoice.md

 ### Purchase Debit Note

 :::info[NOTE]
-This document generate MyInvois Self-Billed Debit Note which is issued by you to indicate additional charges on a previously issued Self-Billed E-Invoice.
+This document generates a MyInvois Self-Billed Debit Note which is issued by you to indicate additional charges on a previously issued Self-Billed E-Invoice.
 :::

 When creating a purchase debit note, you have the option to reference validated Self-Billed E-Invoices.